 A fundamental factor of block scheduling is that “time” becomes a factor supporting learning, not a boundary marking its limits.
 This approach allows teachers to present varied approaches to their lesson plans and gives students more hands-on experience in the classroom.
 St. Peter’s High School students follow an eight-block schedule, taking four, 85-minute courses per day on alternating days, with a 20-minute study table/homework period each day.

 Caring, professional educators provide excellent instruction, challenging our students in all academic areas.
 Our faculty works to find innovative ways to connect learning to life.
-Four of the St. Peter’s faculty hold Master degrees, one a Doctorate degree and nine have Bachelor degrees.
+All St. Peter’s faculty have a Bachelor degree, many a Master degree, and one a Doctorate degree.